eferrea/BCI-Master/README.md

 dpi = 108.79

-2. Run the task controller program TrackM
+2. Run the task controller program TrackM.

 3. Run the function BCI_loop.m inside BCImat with the following arguments (add also subfolders of BCImat to Matlab path):